TiagoGrosso/instagram-graph-api-lib/README.md

 You can find what changed in each version by checking the [Changelog](changelog/changelog.md).

-## New since 5.0
+## New since 6.1

-You can now use this lib to publish reels to your page!
+You can now use this lib to publish stories to your page!
 Check out the [Publishing media](#publishing-media) section.

 ## Installation